Guyiming/Highlight.Blazor/README.md

 ![Screenshot](screenshot.png)

 # How to use
-You can install the package via the NuGet package manager just search for *Highlight.Blazor*.
+You can install the package via the NuGet package manager just search for **HighlightBlazor**.